The National Council of Visitors

 Lynda Canel is a resident of Highland Park, Ill.
 She and her husband Scott have two children, one who has fragile X syndrome.
 Lynda discovered the UC Davis MIND Institute Fragile X Research and Treatment Center during her ongoing search for the most leading-edge treatments for her daughter.
 Lynda also served for 10 years on the board of directors of the National Fragile X Foundation with MIND Institute Medical Director Randi Hagerman, through whom she became familiar with the MIND Institute and Randi and Paul Hagerman’s fragile X investigations.
 Lynda is committed to her daughter’s care and has made a personal philanthropic commitment to the MIND Institute to support fragile X research.

 Chrysa Demos is a resident of Sacramento, CA. Her parents, Angelo and Sofia Tsakopoulos, established the Tsakopoulos-Vismara Endowed Chair, held by the Executive Director of the MIND Institute and are one of the MIND Institute’s Founding Families.
 Chrysa’s personal connection to the MIND Institute stems from her deep respect and admiration for Dr. Louis Vismara.
 Chrysa has been a longstanding, dedicated volunteer for the MIND Institute and is committed to supporting the philanthropic efforts of the MIND Institute.
-Chrysa serves as President & CEO of AKT Investments, the largest land development company in northern California.
+Chrysa serves as President and CEO of AKT Investments, the largest land development company in northern California.

 Eric Everson is a resident of Pleasanton, California.
 Eric is a Partner in the company he founded, MatchPoint Solutions.
 He and his wife Cindy have two sons who are young adults living with autism.
 Eric and Cindy have been involved with the MIND Institute since our founding in 1998.
 They are longtime parent advocates in the autism community raising awareness and funds for research and support programs.
 Eric is passionate and enthusiastic about the MIND Institute.